cloudposse/atmos/website/docs/index.md

 In the CLI, workflows can be defined using two different methods:

-- In the configuration file for a stack (see [workflows in ue2-dev.yaml](example/stacks/ue2-dev.yaml) for an example)
+- In the configuration file for a stack
-- In a separate file (see [workflows.yaml](example/stacks/workflows.yaml)
+- In a separate file

-In the first case, we define workflows in the configuration file for the stack (which we specify on the command line).
+In the first case, we define workflows in the configuration file for the stack (which we specify on the command line):
-To execute the workflows from [workflows in ue2-dev.yaml](example/stacks/ue2-dev.yaml), run the following commands:

 ```bash
   atmos workflow deploy-all -s ue2-dev